Unit 5 - Practice Quiz

 10 Which Netflix tool is famous for randomly terminating instances in production to ensure system resilience?

-B. Eureka
+B. Hystrix

 C. Zuul